scicluna/reactchallenge1/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+**Solution:** Added statefulness to our custom hooks (usePaginatedTransactions and useTransactionsByEmployee) so that changes persist across searches (instead of being reset to null every time).
+This solution is done with the assumption that in a real situation our endpoint call to setTransactionApproval will actually change the approval boolean in our database.
 ## Submission

 **IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.